Emurasoft/emurasoft.github.io/en/dlg/properties/marks/index.md

 The **Marks** page allows you to set properties related to marks.

-## Show Newline Characters check box
+## Show newline characters check box

 Check to display newline characters in documents.

-## Show End of File check box
+## Show end of file check box

 Check to display the end of file mark in documents.

-## Show Tabs check box
+## Show tabs check box

 Check to display tab marks in documents.

-## Show Spaces check box
+## Show spaces check box

 Show single byte character space marks in the text.

-## Show Wide Spaces check box
+## Show wide spaces check box

 Check to display double byte character space marks in documents.

-## Show CR and LF with Different Marks check box
+## Show CR and LF with different marks check box

 Check to use different marks to distinguish CR from LF.

-## Show Control Characters check box
+## Show control characters check box

 Show control character marks in the text.

-## Show Indent Guides check box
+## Show indent guides check box

 Shows indent guides.

-## Show User-Defined Guides check box
+## Show user-defined guides check box

 Shows user-defined guides.

-## User-Defined Guide Positions text box
+## User-defined guide positions text box

 Specifies the column positions of user-defined guides.
 Multiple positions can be separated by commas (,).

-## Highlight Changed/Saved Lines check box
+## Highlight changed/saved lines check box

 Highlights the lines that have been changed/saved on the left edge of EmEditor windows.